coreboot/coreboot/Documentation/mainboard/purism/librem_mini.md

 +-----------------+---------------------------------+---------------------+
 ```

-FSP-M and FSP-S are obtained after splitting the Coffee Lake FSP binary (done
+FSP-M and FSP-S are obtained after splitting the FSP binary (done automatically
-automatically by the coreboot build system and included into the image) from
+by the coreboot build system and included into the image; Coffee Lake for v1,
-the `3rdparty/fsp` submodule.
+Comet Lake for v2) from the `3rdparty/fsp` submodule.

 Microcode updates are automatically included into the coreboot image by the build
 system from the `3rdparty/intel-microcode` submodule.
 Official Purism release